Did you know that rejection actually hurts, as in physical pain?

 “Think about what you need help with and be specific in your request.
 This makes it easier for the others to understand how they can assist and reduces the chance of frustration on both sides.”

-You’ve probably heard of SMART goals, but now we’re going one step further.
+You’ve probably heard of S.M.A.R.T. goals, but now we’re going one step further and introducing S.M.A.R.T. requests for help.

-- Meaningful — Explain to your coworkers why the request is important to you, even if you think that it’s self-evident (it rarely is, to be honest).
+- Meaningful — Explain to your coworkers why the request is essential to you, even if you think it’s self-evident (it rarely is, to be honest).

 - Realistic — Your request should be within the realm of possibility.

-- Time-bound — You need a due date.
-So, clearly state when you need help and what is your deadline.
+- Time-bound — State when you need help and what is your deadline.

 If you formulate your requests with these points in mind, people will be more likely to help you.

-Having said that, let’s see an example of this method in action.
+Let’s see an example of this method in an exchange in Pumble, a team communication app.

-In our example, Anne covered all the points from the SMART criteria.
+In our example, Anne covered all the points from the S.M.A.R.T. criteria, increasing the chances of getting the help she needs.

-Mind you, you might have to ask a few people before you find the right helper.
+You might have to ask a few people before finding the right assistance, so don’t get discouraged if, at first, you don’t succeed.

 For example, if you need help with a task at work, it’s only natural to ask the person on your team you’re closest to.